 Why I’m cycling Lands End to John o’ Groats

-There are a handful of cycling challenges in the UK that enjoy a certain status – the Sea to Sea route, Hadrian’s Cycleway, the Caledonia Way, London to Paris and, perhaps topping them all off, Land’s End to John o’ Groats.
+There are a handful of cycling challenges in the UK that enjoy a certain status – the Sea to Sea route, Hadrian’s Cycleway, the Caledonia Way, London to Paris and, perhaps topping them all, Land’s End to John o’ Groats.

 It’s a challenge I’d personally wanted to take on for some time because, although I’ve done the odd trip between cities, I’ve ridden very few of the classic, longer-distance challenges, and never an ‘end to end’.

-Because I don’t have that thing where if I start something I have to finish it, if I stop enjoying a ride, I’ll happily just stop.
+Because I don’t have that thing where if I start something I have to finish it, if I’m not enjoying a ride, I’ll happily just stop.

 I wanted to take on something I couldn’t back down on – after all, you can hardly say you have cycled LEJOG if you actually haven’t done the whole thing.